Documentation - Shipping Zones by Drawing

 To get started with Google Maps Platform you will need a google billing account.
 Read this Get Started guide.

-It is recommended to restrict access to the key by IP number or HTTP-address.
+It is recommended to restrict access to the key by an HTTP-address.
 Remember to add an asterisk (*) if you don´t add the exact path.
 For example https://arosoft.se/*

 Insert the API Key at the settings page which can be found as a tab in the WooCommerce Settings as shown below.